theshivv/OrgaFood/README.md

 * Prathamesh Ghogare -
 Hi team!
 Thank you every one for collaboration, dedication and efforts.
 I am also thankful to all the mentors for helping us in making Organic Food App.
 It was a great experience to work with you all, I have learnt a lot of new tech and android development skills while working on this project.
-I have learned about fragments files and how to use them in our project.
-I have worked on backend and learnt quite a lot on Firebase.
+I have learned about fragments files android libraries UI and also using GIT in Android Studio .
+I have worked on backend and learnt quite a lot about Firebase and Firestore.

 * Nayan Taori -
  I have learnt the use of Kotlin language in app making and also learnt more functioning of Android Studio.
 I have also learnt about how to add more beautiful UI to a page of an app.
 Also learnt a bit about Firebase and enjoyed working with the team where I learnt to be more patient when the app was getting crashed due to some errors in code.
 It was fun how we tried to debug the code and succeeded.